department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/information-architecture/closed card sort/closed-card-sort-research-plan.md

 Using Optimal Workshop, we would like to conduct an unmoderated study in which participants are invited by email to participate.
 After accepting the invitation, participants will receive a link to a card sort activity that contains a list of about 35 pieces of current & proposed content from the VA mobile app.
 Each participant sorts the content cards into one of several fixed categories (i.e., Health, Benefits, etc).
 They will also be able to add new categories.

 We would like to get complete sorting responses from **at least 30 Veterans**, in distinct cohorts of fewer than 10 participants per cohort (per PRA).
+Each cohort will access the study using a unique URL.

 #### Research materials